Natural Hazards and Land Damage

-- life safety risks: where people are placed in situations of unacceptable life risk from natural hazards; and
+- life safety risks: where people were placed in situations of unacceptable life risk from natural hazards; and

-- land damage: where land is damaged to such an extent that it is no longer fit to be built on; or there is a high risk of further land damage; and
+- land damage: where land was damaged to such an extent that it is no longer fit to be built on; or there is a high risk of further land damage; and

 - wellbeing risk: there is no effective or practical options for remediation of damage or avoiding future damage within a reasonable timeframe.

 - Tonkin and Taylor Report 2018

 - Golder Geotech Report for 335 East Lane

 - Golder Geotech Report for 93 Waitane Road

 - Golder Geotech Report for 1800 & 1802 SH1

 - Golder Geotech Report for 2021 SH1